Waziup/Platform-deploy/README.md

 This will produce a "ovpn" file for the first client.
 This file can be used to configure a client.
 On an Ubuntu machine, Go in the Networks Setting, VPN section and enter the file.
 The Client machine should connect automatically.
+You can reissue the command `openvpn-install` to get more client ovpn files.